 Instructions

-• Plug your Instant Pot in and push the Sauté button.
+• Plug in your Instant Pot and push the Sauté button to use the sauté feature.
 The screen on the front will read On and the bottom of the pot will get hot to sauté.

-• Melt the butter in the Instant Pot.
-Once melted, add the onion, carrot, celery, and a big pinch of salt to bring out their juices.
-Cook the veggies for about 5 minutes until they're soft and sweet.
+• Melt butter in the Instant Pot.
+Once melted, add the diced onion, carrot, celery, and a big pinch of salt to bring out their juices.
+Saute the veggies for about 5 minutes until soft.

 • Add the garlic, thyme, oregano, and basil.
-Cook for 1 minute.
+Saute for 1 minute.

-• The Instant Pot will take about 10 minutes to come to pressure, and then it will count down the 4 minutes.
-When the 4 minutes is done, quick release your valve (use a towel or oven mitt to turn the valve).
+• When the 4 minutes is done, quick release the steam valve, turning the valve from Sealed to Venting (use a towel or oven mitt to turn the valve).
 It will take 1-2 minutes to release all of the pressure from the pot.

 • Serve warm.